llnl/benchpark/docs/example-workflow.rst

 Step 4: Initialize Your Experiment
 ----------------------------------

-Next, initialize the Kripke scaling experiment used in this tutorial by running:
+Next, initialize the Kripke strong scaling experiment used in this tutorial by running:

 .. code-block:: bash